-The Diamond Springs/El Dorado Fire Protection District covers 95 square miles with a population of 32,000 night time residents.
-Within the district boundaries there exists a diverse combination of businesses, senior citizen housing, mobile home parks, convalescent hospitals, rural residential and high density residential areas, all situated within an urban wildland interface setting.
-The District also is transected by two major state highways - Hwy 50 which runs primarily east to west and Hwy 49 north to south.
-There are also several major surface streets that carry a large amount of county traffic.
-The ISO rating for the District is a class 5 for areas with hydrants and class 9 for areas without.
+The Diamond Springs / El Dorado Fire Protection District boundaries cover 95 square miles, with a population of 32,000 night time residents, and a diverse combination of light industrial and commercial business establishments, senior citizen housing, mobile home parks, convalescent hospitals, rural and high density residential areas, all situated in the Wildland Urban Interface (WUI) setting.
+The District is transected by two major highways – US Hwy 50 which runs east / west and CA State Hwy 49, which runs north / south.
+There are also several, major surface streets that carry a large and growing volume of El Dorado County traffic.
+The ISO rating for the District is a class 5 for areas with hydrants and class 9 for those areas without.

-Emergency operations is provided from 5 stations placed strategically within the district and with the assistance of automatic and mutual aid agreements with other local and state agencies and with first in response from the following surrounding agencies: El Dorado County Fire Protection District (which also protects the City of Placerville), Rescue Fire Protection District, Pioneer and Amador Fire Protection District Battalion 20 (formerly Plymouth Fire Department).
-Additionally we have operating agreements with California Department of Forestry and Fire Protection (Amador-El Dorado Unit) and the U.S. Forest Service (El Dorado National Forest).
+Emergency service is provided from our 5 stations, strategically located within the District boundaries, along with automatic and mutual aid assistance agreements with other local and state agencies, including “first in” response from the following surrounding agencies: El Dorado County Fire Protection District (which also protects the City of Placerville), Rescue Fire Protection District, Pioneer and Amador Fire Protection District Battalion 20 (formerly Plymouth Fire Department).
+Additionally, we have operating agreements with Cal Fire (Amador-El Dorado Unit) and the U.S. Forest Service (El Dorado National Forest).

 1 Rescue (at the OES Medium US&R Type equipment capability)

-District personnel responded to 2,500 emergency calls within the past year as follows:
+For Calendar year 2009, District personnel responded to 2,210 emergency calls within the past year as follows:

 Target Hazards & Primary Fire Problem: